Why Plumbing Systems Need to be Grounded: The Ultimate Key Electrical Safety in Your Home

 What is the term plumbing grounding?

-What are the prerequisites for grounding in plumbing systems?
+What are the rules for the grounding of plumbing systems?

 How can I ensure proper plumbing grounding?